AndreasFranke5/TwinCity/README.md

       <img src="Images/Post.jpeg" width="400">
    </a>

-## 1.Introduction
+## 1. Introduction

-TwinCity is an experimental Mixed Reality (MR) platform that integrates Unity, Cesium for Unity, and Google Photorealistic 3D Tiles to create a real-time 3D digital twin of urban environments.
-Designed as a collaborative emergency response tool, it enables users to simulate disasters, analyze impacts, and coordinate interventions within a dynamic virtual replica of real-world locations.
-As climate change increasingly disrupts lives, effective cross-departmental coordination is crucial.
-Unlike traditional tools, TwinCity enhances situational awareness by allowing teams to explore, collaborate, and analyze data in an immersive 3D space.
-Users can work together seamlessly to address environmental challenges, gain real-time insights from disaster zones, and optimize response strategies, thereby improving decision-making and operational efficiency.
+TwinCity integrates Unity, Cesium for Unity, and Google Photorealistic 3D Tiles to create an interactive digital twin of Stockholm.
+Designed as a simulation platform for emergency planning and cross-department collaboration, it helps users simulate disasters (e.g. flooding), assess infrastructure impact, and coordinate interventions in a shared 3D space.

-TwinCity creates a high-fidelity virtual replica of physical cities, enabling stakeholders to visualize, analyze, and interact with geospatial data in an immersive 3D environment.
-The platform serves as a collaborative decision-support system for government agencies, disaster response teams, and urban planners.
-By integrating real-time IoT sensor data, environmental simulations, and multi-user interaction, TwinCity facilitates disaster preparedness & response in simulating floods, fires, and other emergencies in a risk-free virtual space.
-Climate Adaptation planning in modeling the impact of extreme weather events on urban infrastructure.
-Cross-departmental coordination in enabling real-time collaboration among emergency services, utilities, and policymakers.

-## 2.Design process

-TwinCity is a Mixed Reality (MR) project that utilizes digital twin technology to simulate water flood scenarios in Solna.
-The purpose of this project is to join multiple users to interact simultaneously and immersively.
-We began with brainstorming as the first step of the design process.
-In this step, we outline the project's scope, objectives, and potential challenges.
-Then, we defined our user interactions within the MR environment and tested various technologies to identify the most suitable tools for our implementation.
-All virtual environments in this project were developed by Unity 6, including modeling 3D maps and interactive maps, buttons, and lines.
-Collaborative features were implemented to allow multiple users to engage with the digital twin simultaneously.
-Subsequent user testing on demo day provided feedback on usability, functionality, and overall experience, which led to the identification and resolution of technical and usability issues.
-Refinements were made based on our user feedback and testing results.
-Finally, the project was compiled into a fully functional presentation, ready to be showcased to the intended audience.
+Unlike traditional 2D maps or isolated systems, TwinCity offers:
+- Natural MR interaction with the map
+- Real-time annotations and markers
+- Multi-user co-location via SSA
+- Simulation of dynamic elements such as rising water levels

+This enables faster, more informed decision-making in critical scenarios like climate adaptation planning and disaster response.

+## 2. Design Process

+The project followed an iterative process based on Design Thinking:

+- **Brainstorming**
+  Defined our problem space, user roles, pain points, and technical scope.

+- **Prototyping**
+  Built in Unity 6 with Cesium 3D Tiles for photorealistic city rendering.
+UI, markers, and map controls implemented using Meta XR SDK.

+- **Testing & Feedback**
+  Tested multi-user flow, interaction precision, and gesture clarity on Meta Quest 2 & 3.
+Iterated based on user feedback.

+---

 ### 2.1.
 Brainstorming

 The brainstorming phase involved generating and refining the whole idea for our project to establish the objectives, scope, and potential challenges.
 Initially, we defined our problem statement, user personas, and user journey.
-In the brainstorming steg, we discussed all potential problems by disasters and also planned our project process in detail.
+In the brainstorming stage, we discussed all potential problems by disasters and also planned our project process in detail.
 Meanwhile, we explained our problem statement, why our project is necessary for urban planners and designers to be effective in their work, and why our project helps them to simulate and understand situations.
 With the help of digital twin technology, our project aims to reduce resources and save energy.

 ### Problem statement